 Written by Bonnie Fackre-Cochise, edited by Julie Gorham The pop-up at the Parkrose UCC was another successful event with increasingly steady volunteers emerging.
 A snowstorm on December 4th resulted in a slightly lower than average turnout, with 31 adults and four...

 Climate Café Update June 3rd, 2022 Megan Hanson and Bonnie Fackre “What would the world be like if we truly “loved all of Creation as ourselves”?
 Chef Lakita Butler asks us to ponder.
 How does living sustainably look, feel, smell and more to the point, what does it...

 Are you interested in volunteering?

 Do you have a desire to be involved in this exciting new endeavor?
 What gifts are you inspired to share?
-Join us for our first information gathering, speak with the chefs, and learn about our eduation and training, coming this June 2022.
+Join us for our ongoing informational meetings and opportunities to participate in production, education and training.
 Please fill out this form to be added to our contact list.

 The Climate Café needs investors too.
 Can you help?